 Unrated players may play in Reserve Sections but are not eligible for 1st prize in Reserve Sections.

 The June US Chess Rating Supplement will be used.
-Other ratings may be used if higher.
+Other ratings may be used if higher as described on the National Open page.
 If you pre-register and your rating changes you will be moved up automatically or down on request.

 The decision of the chief tournament director regarding player or team eligibility, rating adjustments, unofficial ratings, or similar issues is final.

 $89 by April 30, $99 by May 31, $120 later.

 There will be a $20 change fee for team or section changes after round 1 begins.

 No players may be added to a team after 5 p.m.
 Saturday.

 Sometimes a player has to skip a round.